learn-co-curriculum/interpolation-readme/README.md

 Note that here you're declaring the variable `answer` before calling `puts`.
 You need to do it in this order, because our program is read by the computer sequentially.
 When your computer gets to `#{answer}`, it won't know what that is if `answer` isn't defined yet.

-# Another Way to Interpolate Strings
+## Another Way to Interpolate Variables into Strings

 Some Rubyists write this another way, like this: